If you are riding this winter or riding in the rain at any time of year, you need a VisorCat. It really is that simple.

 I do sometimes wonder what the people behind me must have thought I was doing.
 So, screen or no screen.
 Naked or adventure bike.
 Do yourself a favour and get a VisorCat.

-If you do order direct from their website, use the code FLIES at checkout, and those nice people at VisorCat will give you 10% off.
+If you do order direct use the code FLIES at checkout, and those nice people at VisorCat will give you 10% off.

 For the avoidance of doubt, I bought my VisorCat with my own cash money.
 I’m a user and a fan.